FastBridge offers the following:

 - Scaled scores and raw scores (depending on the measure)

 - Lexiles for aReading

-For example, if a 2nd grade student obtains a grade-equivalent of 5.5 on a standardized math or reading test, it does not mean that the student is solving math problems or reading at the mid-5th grade level.
-Rather, it means that she or he can solve 2nd grade math problems or read 2nd grade material as well as the average 5th grade student can read and solve 2nd grade math problems.
+For example, if a 2nd-grade student obtains a grade equivalent of 5.5 on a standardized math or reading test, it does not mean that the student is solving math problems or reading at the mid-5th-grade level.
+Rather, it means that she or he can solve 2nd-grade math problems or read 2nd-grade material, as well as the average 5th-grade student, can read and solve 2nd-grade math problems.

 Unfortunately, many people interpret Grade Level Equivalents (GLE's) as the former, not the latter of the two options above.
-Thus, we offer other methods of describing performance that are less likely to be misunderstood.
+Thus, we offer other methods of describing performance that is less likely to be misunderstood.